-Handle post-award activities ensuring all Michigan Medicine, University, and sponsor policies and guidelines are followed.
+Handle pre-award activities ensuring all Michigan Medicine, University, and sponsor policies and guidelines are followed.

-Enter data in our Clinical Trials Management System, OnCore.
+Enter budgets in our Clinical Trials Management System, OnCore.

 Serve as liaison for faculty with sponsor and University central offices (i.e. Office of Research and Sponsored Projects (ORSP), the Calendar Review & Analysis (CRAO)).
 This will require close collaboration and frequent communication with departments, faculty, study teams, research administrators, and others.

 Bachelor degree or equivalent combination of education and work experience.